 The suggested protocol is “review all patients’ medical records before clients arrive for their appointments.
 She notes in the record or on a checklist what preventive measures doctors or team members need to discuss with clients.”
 And “The coordinator also follows up after the visit to schedule a progress examination, the pet’s next annual visit, or one or more of the preventive measures the doctor recommended.
 And she makes sure the doctor records issues that need to be discussed with the client during the next visit and checks that the practice team charged for all services rendered.
 Finally, the coordinator has the authority to return the record to the doctor if it doesn’t meet the standards the practice team set.”

-The observation is made that “..most veterinarians still don’t spend enough time reviewing patient records specifically for compliance issues.
+Never more true than in 2018! “..most veterinarians still don’t spend enough time reviewing patient records specifically for compliance issues.
 And it’s fairly uncommon to find a veterinary team that consistently educates pet owners about the steps they can take to keep their pets as healthy as possible.
 Some good news: An experienced staff person can more than offset the costs of his or her salary and benefits by raising clients’ compliance.”

 Admirably, the writers suggest “…we need to build personal ties with clients if we’re going to help them help their pets.
 And spending more time connecting with and educating pet owners is essential to maintain the financial health of the practice, too. … we need to rethink our service approach to help clients keep their four-legged family members healthy.”